Healthy babies require healthy parents and healthy communities.

 - Focus on controlling yourself—not your child.
 Keep cool.
 In the case of an extreme behavioral flare-up from your child, count to 10, take a deep breath or simply walk away until you’ve had time to collect yourself.

-Infants and toddlers are lovable
+Infants are lovable

 - Infants thrive in happy, healthy environments.